tminka/bpm/README.md

 Bayes Point Machine toolbox
 ===========================

+This toolbox implements the EP algorithms described in ["A family of algorithms for approximate Bayesian inference"](https://tminka.github.io/papers/ep) and ["Expectation Propagation for approximate Bayesian inference"](https://tminka.github.io/papers/ep).

-The Bayes Point Machine Toolbox requires the [Lightspeed toolbox](https://github.com/tminka/lightspeed).
+This toolbox requires the [Lightspeed toolbox](https://github.com/tminka/lightspeed).

 See Contents.m for a list of functions.
 This toolbox uses the object-oriented features of Matlab.
 You first create a 'task'